wahidrachmawan/uNode_docs/manual/basic-concepts/graphs.md

 ## Runtime Graphs

 The Runtime Graphs can be referenced by other graphs directly without needed you to compile it into c# scripts.
 Runtime Graph can be run in both reflection and native c#.
-When the graph is not compiled, the graph is run with reflection which is slow compared to native but allow you to live edit it in playmode.
+When the graph is not compiled, the graph is run with reflection which is slow compared to native but allow you to live edit it in playmode (You can also press save at the top left of the editor to save your changes during playmode).
 And if the graph has been compiled the graph will be run with native c# which give you a performance boost but in return this doesn’t support live edit graph.

 Here is the graph that is categorized as Runtime Graphs: